mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 ### Prerequisite
 To be able to perform a custom installation of R you need to have <u>**POWER USER RIGHTS**</u> on the WURclient desktop or laptop.

-To see whether you posses these rights, right-click any icon (except Recycle Bin or WUR HELP) on the desktop.
+To see whether you possess these rights, right-click any icon (except Recycle Bin or WUR HELP) on the desktop.
 When the opened menu contains the option 'WUR - Run with administrative rights' (sixth from the top), it means you have power user rights on that particular desktop or laptop.

 ## Uninstall a previously installed R version
 Before performing a new custom installation of R it is recommended to uninstall a previously installed version.